The Ultimate Guide: Reverse Osmosis vs Traditional Water Filters For Your Home

 - Ceramic Filters: These work by having water pass through a ceramic material with tiny pores, which physically blocks contaminants.
 While excellent at filtering out bacteria and sediments, they don’t remove chemicals, viruses, or dissolved pollutants.

-- UV Filters: These use ultraviolet light to kill bacteria and viruses.
+- UV Filters: These may require a professional electrician to wire and use ultraviolet light to kill bacteria and viruses.
 However, they don’t remove non-living contaminants like heavy metals or chemicals.

 Reverse Osmosis Filters: An In-depth Understanding